aplura/TA-user-agents/README.md

   * ua_device: The type of device used in the event.

 ## Customization
-To add your own user agents, you can use the YAML file in TA-user-agents/bin/uap-core/ named regexes.yaml.
+To add your own user agents, you can edit the YAML file in TA-user-agents/bin/uap-core/ named regexes.yaml.

+While any customizations you want can be made, the most frequent request is to simply pull down the latest browser definitions.
+Therefore an automatic update script has been provided to simplify the process.
+Note that because local customizations will be clobbered by the update script, it's important that you pick a customization approach and stick to it.

 ## Refreshing the BrowserScope database

-To update user agent string data run the `bin/refresh_latest.sh` script.
+To fetch the latest user agent matching rules run the `bin/refresh_latest.sh` script.
 This will update not only the browser strings information (`regexes.yaml`), but the python module as well.
 If you'd like to run this on a regular basis, consider setting this up as a cron job, or as a scripted input at an appropriate interval.

 For example, to refresh every Monday at 4AM, add the following `inputs.conf` entry: